TheCodedKid/web/README.md

 Hey, how's it going.
-The code was created and exported in JSFiddle.
+This is my website.
+You can find it on web.samtalks.us or you can view the latest deployment on Github Pages.